OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!TIP]
 > If you update an Office Open XML snippet in an existing solution while developing, clear temporary Internet files before you run the solution again to update the Office Open XML used by your code.
 Markup that's included in your solution in XML files is cached on your computer.
 You can, of course, clear temporary Internet files from your default web browser.
-To access Internet options and delete these settings from inside Visual Studio 2015, on the  **Debug** menu, choose **Options and Settings**.
+To access Internet options and delete these settings from inside Visual Studio 2017, on the  **Debug** menu, choose **Options**.
 Then, under  **Environment**, choose  **Web Browser** and then choose **Internet Explorer Options**.

 ## Creating an add-in for both template and stand-alone use